All Episodes

 They have no power anyway.

-There is nothing they can do in the Senate, really, because there's plenty of uh rhino Republicans in there to give Dingy Harry a 60 votes on things that matter, and with the fear that Republicans are manifesting these days of being called racists because they dare to disagree with the immaculate inauguration and the immaculate administration and the immaculate first hundred days, there's nothing they can do anyway.
+With the fear that Republicans are manifesting these days of being called racists because they dare to disagree with the immaculate inauguration and the immaculate administration and the immaculate first hundred days.

 They've got to stand up and take this opportunity, seize it for what it is.

-Signing on to trillion dollar deficits for years to come is insanity.
+Signing on to trillion-dollar deficits for years to come is insanity.

-The Republican Party is largely where it is because it was forced to go along without a control spending for the last six years.
+The Republican Party is largely where it is because it was forced to go along without a control spending for the last six years because their president was largely leading the way there and that politically they had to go along.

 But now with the Democrats willing to single-handedly drive this economy into the ditch, the last thing the Republicans need to do is be on the train.

-This is an people that vote for Republicans look at this whole thing as insanity.
+People that vote for Republicans look at this whole thing as insanity.

 If Republicans get on board, they're not going to get one vote from anybody that doesn't already vote for them by appearing nice, by appearing cooperative, by appearing to join the consensus.